Master’s in Strategic Communication

 Faculty Engagement and Expertise

-All graduate faculty in Strategic Communication are active in research and/or creative activities, teaching, and service activities that support the University, the discipline, and our communities.
+All graduate faculty in Strategic Communication are active in research and/or creative activities, teaching and service activities that support the University, the discipline, and our communities.
 Our faculty have professional experience and scholarly expertise in advertising and public relations, including corporate communication, crisis communication, non-profit communication, public communication, health communication, community engagement, mobile, digital, and social marketing and advertising, consumer behavior, consumer culture, branding, corporate social responsibility, and ethics.
 In recent years, our faculty have been recognized for their work with various awards and honors, including: a Fulbright Scholar, the Jackson-Sharpe Award (2016, 2014, 2008), Senior Associate Editor for the Public Relations Journal, TCU Dean’s Award for Research, among many others.
-For a list of graduate faculty, see [link to Block 3: Graduate Faculty page].

 Mentorship and Culture